ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 --- | --- | ---
 Connection filter policy name | Default | This policy is the default policy configured when Exchange Online is enabled and is consistent with best practice.
 Scoped to | All Domains | This is the default setting configured when Exchange Online is enabled.
 IP Allow list | Not Configured | This is the default setting configured when Exchange Online is enabled.
+Agencies should determine their allow list specific to their environment.
 IP Block list | Not Configured | This is the default setting configured when Exchange Online is enabled.
 Safe list | Disabled | This is the default setting configured when Exchange Online is enabled.

 ### Anti-malware